2020–21 MPBL playoffs

 The 2020–21 MPBL playoffs, originally billed as the 2020 MPBL playoffs and also known as the MPBL Lakan Cup playoffs, was the postseason tournament of the Maharlika Pilipinas Basketball League's 2019–20 season, the league's third overall, and the second under the 16-team format.
-The postseason tournament began on February 15, 2020 and concluded on March 21, 2021, after the fourth game of the 2021 MPBL finals.
-The league suspended all the playoffs due to the COVID-19 outbreak in March 12, 2020.
+The postseason tournament began on February 15, 2020, and concluded on March 21, 2021, after the fourth game of the 2021 MPBL finals.
+The league suspended all the playoffs due to the COVID-19 outbreak on March 12, 2020.
 After a year of stoppage of play, the league got an approval from the IATF-EID and resumed the playoffs on March 10, 2021, inside a bubble hosted by Subic.

 The 2021 MPBL finals saw the Northern Division champions San Juan Knights competed against the Southern Division champion Davao Occidental Tigers.
 The Tigers eventually won the championship after beating the Knights in four games, avenging their last season's finals loss in 2019.
 Mark Yee was named the Finals MVP for that finals series.